MegaThinker173/MegaThinker173/README.md

 - 👋 Hi, I’m @MegaThinker173
-- 👀 I’m interested in programming, machine learning, and artificial intelligence, and coding anything that comes to mind.
+- 👀 I’m interested in programming, machine and deep learning, and artificial intelligence, and coding anything that comes to mind.
 - 🌱 I’m currently learning Python, Java, C++, HTML, and CSS, and JS.
 - 💞️ I’m looking to collaborate on anything programming-related.
 - 📫 How to reach me: prestonjbadger22@gmail.com